 Thankfully stinky shower drains aren’t that common in our house.
 But we had a problem we had to solve with my mum’s house and had to work out how to clean a smelly shower drain the natural way.

-First time trying to sell a house and it wasn’t even ours.
-Well, ours by default after our mum died.
+It was our first time trying to sell a house and it wasn’t even ours.
+Well, it was ours by default after our mum died.
 We tried to sell my mum’s house for a year.
-We were gutted because we had an offer a few months after it went on sale that we turned down – the price was way too high thanks to an incompetent estate agent deluding themselves (and obviously us) into believing that’s how high prices were in our area.
+It was gutting because we had an offer a few months after it went on sale that we turned down – the listed price was way too high thanks to an incompetent estate agent deluding themselves (and obviously us) into believing that’s how high prices were in our area.
 The offer was insanely low compared to that price, and even though we then moved estate agent and the house had been on at a reasonable market price for a while now, we just weren’t getting offers in (well, only one that was the price of a 3 bed house in that area!).

-With hindsight we should have taken the earlier offer (of course if we’d gone for the estate agent I liked, the house would have been on at a more realistic offer in the first place).
-So we had to reduce the price down again to quite a bit below that initial offer.
-So annoying, especially as we were paying out for council tax and insurance by that stage, my brother was going round to clean it, and it was getting to the stage that the garden needed to be done.
+With hindsight we should have taken the earlier offer (if we’d gone for the estate agent I liked, the house would have been on at a more realistic price in the first place).
+We had to reduce the price down again to quite a bit below that initial offer.
+It was very annoying, especially as we were paying out for council tax by then.
+My brother was going round to clean it, and it was getting to the stage that the garden needed to be done.
 We just wanted rid, and thankfully we did sell it for not far under the asking price…it all happened very quickly in the end.

-But because of the time the house was empty, and the bathrooms weren’t getting flushed through on a regular basis, it meant the shower drain was getting smelly.
-So we had to go round and clean them out.
+Because of the time the house was empty, the bathrooms weren’t getting flushed through on a regular basis.
+It meant the shower drain was getting smelly.
+So we had to go round and clean the stinky drains out.
 Bleurgh.

 So I traipsed over to the house with my white vinegar and bicarb to get to work.

 (I’ve used cup to indicate the measure, but you could literally use a small cup)

 1 cup of bicarbonate of soda (baking soda for those US readers)

 4 cups of white vinegar